WojciechMatuszewski/programming-notes/aws/effective-iam.md

 - Some services, like S3 has service-specific access control systems - in the S3 case _S3 Object ACLs_.

 - Achieving least privilege requires deep knowledge of AWS itself.
 Since AWS is vast, it's a quite a big ask.

+## Scale with security domains and a control loop

+- AWS Accounts could be used to create secure boundaries around resources.

+- As a rule of thumb: **create an AWS account for each major use case**.
+That might be a new team or a particular microservice.

+- Use AWS OUs for grouping accounts together.

+- After a while, you might want to start splitting your accounts even further, looking at the _delivery methods_ (like dev, preprod, prod).
+  Having such granularity will help you will cost management.

+- Use SCPs.
+They are great for governing global capabilities.

+- Use tools for generating policies.
+For example, to ensure that your organization can only use services that are PCI compliant, instead of manually checking, use the `aws-allowlister` or similar tools.

+## Simplify AWS security by using the best parts

+This chapter contains concrete recommendations and features you should focus on while implementing least privilege.

+- **Separate use cases using AWS accounts**.
+As eluded earlier, AWS accounts are great for creating secure boundaries.

+- **Control access to data with resource policies**.
+Resources that might be shared between accounts usually allow you to define a _resource policy_ on them.
+Use those!
+Instead of dealing with X roles and users, you know only need to be concerned with concrete resources.

+- **Take advantage of KMS, it's integrated with a lot of services**.
+The KMS service exposes you two ways of creating and managing keys.
+  I'm talking about **AWS managed CMK** and **Customer managed CMK**.

+- By using KMS, you can effectively retrofit IAM resource permissions for the service that does not support that feature.
+  All you have to do is to encrypt the data service is holding / reading, then apply the key policy on the CMK and you are done.

+- **Use IaC for controlling the IAM related things (and effectively all your cloud resources)**.
+This point does not need explanation.

+## Understand what your policies actually do

+- There are three AWS-native tools that can help you with that.
+Look into `AWS Policy Validator`, `AWS Access Analyzer` and `AWS IAM simulator`.
+  The `AWS IAM simulator` exposes an API, neat!